dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

         4. void removeSchedule(String id)
             - **Purpose**: Removes a schedule with a given id
         5. void importSchedule(File csvFile, String id)
-            - **Purpose**: Import a Workday schedule onto a newly created blank schedule by the user
+            - **Purpose**: Import a Workday schedule as a csv file onto a newly created blank schedule by the user
 2. **Attendance**
     - **Purpose**: Manages the attendance of a user and synchronizes communication between schedule data and Google Maps API data
     - **Interfaces**:
         1. String checkAttendance(String username, List\<double> userCoordinates, double userTime, String id)
             - **Purpose**: Checks if the user is in class based on the username, user current location, the current time of the class, and the schedule ID that the user is interacting with
+        2. void resetAttendance(String username, String id)
+            - **Purpose**: Resets the attendance of all the classes the user has attended so they can recheck in for the next day and calculates the karma to decrease based on number of missed classes for a particular user
 3. **User**
     - **Purpose**: Manages the user settings and provides communication to user database/collection which stores the username, points (karma), and settings of a particular user
     - **Interfaces**:
-        1. List\<NotificationSetting> getNotificationSettings(String username)
+        1. void createNewUser()
+            - **Purpose**: Creates a new user entry into the database if a newly logged in user does not exist in the database
+        2. String findExistingUser(String username)
-            - **Purpose**: Retrieves all notifications of a specific user
+            - **Purpose**: Checks if a logged in user exists in the database already
-        2. void updateSettings(String username, bool toggleNotification, int remindInMins)
-            - **Purpose**: Updates the settings of a particular user (e.g. turning "On"/"Off" notifications and setting how much time before a class a user wants to be notified)
         3. int getKarma(String username)
             - **Purpose**: Fetches the points (karma) of a given user
-        4. void createNewUser()
-            - **Purpose**: Creates a new user entry into the database if a newly logged in user does not exist in the database
-        5. String findExistingUser(String username)
-            - **Purpose**: Checks if a logged in user exists in the database already
-        6. void updateKarma(String username, int karma)
+        4. void updateKarma(String username, int karma)
             - **Purpose**: This increases or decreases the points (karma) of a user based on the location and time
+        5. List\<NotificationSetting> getNotificationSettings(String username)
+            - **Purpose**: Retrieves all notification settings of a specific user
+        6. void updateSettings(String username, bool toggleNotification, int remindInMins)
+            - **Purpose**: Updates the settings of a particular user (e.g. turning "On"/"Off" notifications and setting how much time before a class a user wants to be notified)
 4. **Additional Component (not back end related) For Reference: Front End**
     - **Purpose**: Manages front end interactions with all other back end components of the app
     - **Interfaces**: